Visualization

 Computations

-Single-compartment reactions are handled with the methods of the class
+Single-compartment reactions are handled with the methods of the classes

 .
 Details in the Guide.